denisfloyd/challenge-users-teams/README.md

 # :rocket: Features

 * List of all teams (cached by react-query)
-* List of all team's members (get in server side, cached with static path, @see Nextjs getStaticPath (SSG))
+* List of all team's members (get in server side, cached with static path, @see Nextjs [SSG](https://nextjs.org/docs/basic-features/pages#static-generation-recommended))
 * Filter data (Using a custom debounce hook)

 # :construction_worker: How to run